FORML: A Riemannian Hessian-free Method for Meta-learning on Stiefel Manifolds: Introduction

-In this paper, we propose a Riemannian meta-optimization method that uses a first-order approximation to calculate the derivatives.
-In the inner loop of our algorithm, base learners are optimized using a limited number of steps on the Riemannian manifold.
-At the outer loop, to update the meta-optimizer, instead of computing the derivatives through the entire inner-level path, they are computed by only considering the last step of the inner-level optimization.
-In this way, learning the meta-optimizer does not need to differentiate through the complex Riemannian optimization in the inner loop.
-Therefore, our method avoids the exploding gradient issue caused by computing products of Hessian and gradients of the retraction, resulting in computational efficiency and stability of the bi-level optimization.
-We empirically show that our proposed method can be trained efficiently and learn a good optimization trajectory compared to other methods.
+In this paper, we propose a Riemannian bi-level optimization method that uses a first-order approximation to calculate the derivatives on the Stiefel manifold.
+In the inner loop of our algorithm, base learners are optimized using a limited number of steps on the Riemannian manifold, and at the outer loop, the meta-learner is updated using a first-order approximation of derivatives for optimization.
+In this way, our method avoids the exploding gradient issue caused by the Hessian matrices, resulting in the computational efficiency and stability of the bi-level optimization.
+We empirically show that our proposed method can be trained efficiently and learn a good optimization trajectory compared to the other related methods.
+We use the proposed method to meta-learn the parameters and meta-parameters of the head of the backbone model (the last fully-connected layer of the model) on the Stiefel manifold and demonstrate how normalizing the input of the head leads to computing the cosine similarities between the input and the output classes, which results in increasing the representation reuse phenomena, when the task-specific base-learners get optimized in the inner-loop utilizing the representation learned by the meta-learner.

-The rest of the paper is organized as follows.
-Section~\ref{Sec-Preliminaries} covers the common foundations on which we will base our proposed algorithms.
-Section~\ref{Sec-method} describes our proposed technique,~\textit{i.e} First Order Riemannian Meta-Learning (FORML) methods.
-The experimental analysis, evaluations, and results are presented in Section~\ref{Sec-Results}.
-Finally, Section~\ref{Sec-Conclusion} concludes the paper.
+The rest of the paper is structured as follows.
+The literature on optimization-based meta-learning, Riemannian meta-learning, and optimization techniques on Riemannian spaces are outlined in Section~\ref{Sec-related-works}.
+The foundation principles on which we will base our proposed algorithms are discussed in Section~\ref{Sec-Preliminaries}.
+Section~\ref{Sec-method} describes our proposed technique, named First Order Riemannian Meta-Learning (FORML) method.
+Section~\ref{Sec-Results} is dedicated to the presentation of experimental analysis, evaluations, and comparative results.
+Finally, Section~\ref{Sec-Conclusion} provides a conclusion of the paper.